Volkswagen Touareg: Development

-The Volkswagen Touareg (internally designated Typ 7L) was developed as a joint venture project by Porsche and the Volkswagen Group, involving the Audi and Volkswagen brands.
-During the initial development phase and the early years of its production, Porsche operated as an independent entity, not affiliated with the Volkswagen Group.
-In response to these market conditions, Porsche's CEO at the time, Wendelin Wiedeking, sought to diversify the company's product range.
-This strategy included the introduction of Porsche's first four-door vehicle.
-A team located in Weissach, Germany led by Klaus-Gerhard Wolpert, developed the Volkswagen Group PL71 platform.
-It is shared among the Touareg, the Audi Q7, and the Porsche Cayenne.
-The Touareg and Cayenne both seat five, while the Q7's stretched wheelbase accommodates a third row for seven passengers.
+The Volkswagen Touareg (internally designated Typ 7L) was developed as a joint venture project between Porsche and the Volkswagen Group, involving both the Audi and Volkswagen marques.
+A development team located in Weissach, Germany, led by Klaus-Gerhard Wolpert, created the Volkswagen Group PL71 platform that underpins all three first-generation vehicles — the Touareg, the Audi Q7, and the Porsche Cayenne.
+The Touareg and Cayenne both seat five passengers, while the Q7's stretched wheelbase accommodates a third row for seven.
+During the initial development phase, Porsche operated as an independent company outside the Volkswagen Group; Porsche AG did not become a wholly owned Volkswagen subsidiary until 2012.